altocodenl/tagaway/readme.md

 - Upload
    - Allow only jpeg & png.
+   - Report automatically for file extensions that are not allowed, for future expansion of formats.
    - Auto thumbnail generation.
    - Server-side encryption (onto S3).
    - See progress when uploading files, using a progress bar.